 Starting a Food Business: How to do it with a Franchise

-Starting a food business from home
+Starting a Food Business from Home

-Now that we understand what a home-based food business looks like, itís time to examine seven things youíll need to do to ensure that youíre ready to become a franchisee.
+Now that we understand the premise of a home-based food business, letís take a look at seven things youíll need to consider to make sure that youíre all set to become a franchisee.

 1. What level of investment can you raise?